Satisfies a lot of needs for hardcore coffee fans: 2-12 cup capacity; strong, hot brew; a warming plate that keeps coffee at a solid 195°F.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-If you’re in the market for a new coffee percolator, please consider our list of the five best contenders above, as well as the detailed shopping guide below.
+If you’re in the market for a new coffee percolator, please consider our list of the best contenders, as well as the detailed shopping guide.

 While the general demand for coffee percolators fell significantly after the introduction of automatic drip coffee makers in the early 1970s, many coffee enthusiasts still demonstrated a preference for the strength and flavor complexity of percolated coffee.